-This post was written by CASE Impact Investing Initiative (CASE i3) teammates and current Duke students Clayton Avent, Aaron Gress, Francisco Jimenez, Jesse Johnson, and Sumit Sharan.
+This post was written in April 2014 by CASE i3 teammates and Duke MBA students Clayton Avent, Aaron Gress, Francisco Jimenez, Jesse Johnson, and Sumit Sharan.

 1. Do that thing you do:

 The default for entrepreneurs is often to Do-Everything-Yourself.
 They say, “Cash is low, so we’ll just D-E-Y.” They end up spreading their limited resources too thin, slowing the growth of the business, or worse, failing to articulate to investors why they are best suited to deliver this new product or service to the market.
 The fix is to look in the mirror and ask first, what your business does better than anyone else.
 And second, what does your business need to control to ensure the delivery of timely, quality products or services to your customers?
 Where these two answers intersect is where you should spend your time and money.

 Our client’s core competency was in developing land partnerships with locals.
 However, the company was spending most of their resources building forestry management expertise, neglecting to develop a pipeline of new land partners.
 Based on advice from CASE i3CP, the client has decided to contract the management of their forestry operations to a reputable international forest manager.
 With their new-found time they will focus on developing a pipeline of partner communities and better articulating the market size and scale potential during investor meetings.

 2. Look inward when searching for new funds:

 Many times start-ups can attract early customers but ultimately need to take their foot off the gas or close the business when fundraising dries up.
 Often the most efficient way to raise money and scale is through internally generated cash.
 Looking for self-funding projects within your business model can safeguard against this funding gap and create a virtuous cycle of cash generating, reinvesting, increasing attraction to outside investors, and ultimately growing into a sustainable business.